ctrlx-altf4/Tutorial/react/useStateBasics.md

 };
 ```

-> The code above simply displays a button which when clicks changes the `state` and also changes the count variable.
+> The code above simply displays a button which when clicked changes the `state` and also changes the count variable.

 Since state simply stores some data, it may seem irrelevant to make use of `useState` to get a `state` variable to store the data and a function to set that state.
 I mean, we could simply use a js variable to store a data: